 Scheduling Weekly Server Reboot (Optional)

 The Ubuntu cloud server is pretty powerful and does not require frequent reboots.
-However, it is a good idea to reboot the server once in a week or at least whenever you notice the alert saying *** system reboot required *** after login into SSH client.
+However, it is a good idea to reboot the server once a week or at least whenever you notice the alert saying *** system reboot required *** after login into the SSH client.

 You can even automate the periodical reboot using the CRON jobs.
 All you need is to add the following snippet in the crontab file for a weekly reboot on Sunday at 0525 hours server time.

 25 5 * * 1 root sudo reboot

 I reboot once in a while when I notice the alert mentioned above; however, as a system administrator, you can schedule the reboot automation using the above rule in a /etc/crontab file.

 You can even customize the time and frequency per need.
 Also, I do not suggest rebooting the Ubuntu server daily unless required to maintain smooth functioning.